ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/grouping-group-rows/index.md

 ---
-title: "Row Grouping - Row Tree"
+title: "Row Grouping - Group Rows"
 enterprise: true
 ---
-This section shows how row groups can be displayed in a row tree.
+This section shows how row groups can be displayed using group rows.

-<image-caption src="grouping-row-tree/resources/row-tree.png" alt="Rows" centered="true"></image-caption>
+<image-caption src="grouping-group-rows/resources/row-tree.png" alt="Rows" centered="true"></image-caption>

-## Enabling Row Tree
+## Enabling Group Rows

 It is also possible to create one column for each individual group by enabling `groupMultiAutoColumn` grid option as shown below: